mheap/nexmo-developer/_documentation/en/messages/overview.md

 ## External Accounts API

-The [External Accounts API](/api/external-accounts) is used to manage your accounts for Viber Service Messages, Facebook Messenger and WhatsApp when using those channels with the Messages and Dispatch APIs.
+The [External Accounts API](/api/external-accounts) is used to manage your accounts for Viber Business Messages, Facebook Messenger and WhatsApp when using those channels with the Messages and Dispatch APIs.

 ## Getting started